Pistos/spa-seed/design.md

 * Listens for NOTIFY events.
 * has models with associations
 * informs UDBs about table record upserts and deletions
-* an upsert to one record also sends upsert notifications for associated child records
+* upsert does not trigger notifications for associated records

 ### UserDataBroker (UDB)